 Learning to eat well

-- Nutrition and Fitness: Community Wellness at MIT Medical offers this course for physical education credit through the Department of Athletics, Physical Education and Recreation (DAPER).
+- Nutrition and Fitness: Community Wellness at MIT Medical co-developed this course for physical education credit through the Department of Athletics, Physical Education and Recreation (DAPER).
 Topics include the components and benefits of a healthy diet and physical activity, as well as tips on achieving personal goals and boosting productivity.

 Resources for eating and body-image concerns